non/irreg/README.md

 sample(e3) // 87 bottles of beer on the wall
 ```

-The three interesint methods in `Regex` are:
+The three interesting methods in `Regex` are:

  * `matches[A](expr: Expr[A], s: IndexedSeq[A]): Boolean`:
   Determine whether `s` matches `expr`.
 The entire input must be consumed.